 France – Delacour Manor – same time

 Charlie watched the Delacour sisters and struggled hard to suppress a sigh.
 He had liked their time in Romania better.
-Fleur's father had been against their vacation, thought it to be inappropriate for his daughter to be there alone with Charlie.
-But her mother had set her foot down and she was still in charge – if her husband wanted to continue sleeping in their marital bed.
+Fleur's father had been against their vacation, thought it to be inappropriate for his daughter to be there alone with Charlie, but her mother had set her foot down and she was still in charge.
+There wasn't much her husband could do, if he wanted to continue sleeping in their marital bed.
 Gabrielle had been with them and Charlie had gotten to like her very much.
 She was no Ginny, but he understood why Gabrielle was so important for her older sister.
 But their time at Romania was over.
-Now they stayed at Delacour Manor for a few days, waiting for the party in honor of Harry and Neville.
+Now they stayed at Delacour Manor for a few days, waiting for the party in honour of Harry and Neville.

 "You'll like Hogwarts, Gabby."

 Charlie frowned slightly.
 Fleur had been trying to soothe Gabrielle's fears for weeks.
 But he was able to understand Gabby: She would be away from her family, she wouldn't have her friends there – all her current friends would visit Beauxbatons – and then there was the foreign language.

 "Hermione promised to take care of you and I'm certain you'll be a Ravenclaw – Professor Sinistra will be your House Mistress.
 She's a really nice teacher and she shares your love for Astronomy."

 "Yes, Gabby," Fleur hugged her again.

 "And my sister will be there too, Gabby.
 You'll like Ginny.
 Perhaps we can visit her before school starts."
 He looked at Fleur and his girlfriend nodded.
 "And Luna is a Ravenclaw too, in Ginny's year."